Welcome! Thank you for visiting, and for your interest in my work!

 - A horn that is well made spends less time in the shop for repairs.
 This means that the horn is more reliable as an every day work horn and can stand up to the rigors of a professional playing situation.
 With regular maintenance cycles, a player should be able to rely on the main tool of their trade.

 - A great horn is more fun to play.
-No player enters into the sometimes brutal world of music because of the money or the acclaim.
-We do it because we love it and music speaks to us in a special way.
+We play music because we love it and music speaks to us in a special way.
 How much more enjoyable a career can be had if you feel confident in your instrument and can focus instead on the music?

 - If a great horn can improve the productivity in the practice room by 1%, the benefit of that percent compounds exponentially.
 These small improvements are made when players have to spend less time on technical details or can decrease their necessary warmup time by a few minutes, and can focus that energy instead on improving the art of music making.
 I believe that a great horn can indeed improve practice productivity.
 How much farther could you get in 10 years if you start now?